 They are aimless, curious, and afraid.

-e-koʊ slashes through each new Shadow that appears.
 None of the new arrivals take on a monstrous form.
 They all appear as horned children with the same large metal cuffs that once locked e-koʊ into the stocks of his coffin.
-Each time they are destroyed by the magic sword, their smoke flies into one of those coffins, and remains there while the runes glow.
+Each time they are destroyed by The Queen's Sword, their residual smoke flies into one of the coffins, and remains there while the runes glow.
 Trapped once again, they cannot respawn.

 In total, there are 53 Shadows destroyed, and 53 coffins filled. e-koʊ was meant to be the 54th, and was the very last sacrifice needed to fill the hall, and presumably complete The Queen's ritual.